chizzydavid/udacity_cicd_project3/README.md

 ### Things to protect (SECURITY)

 -**Webhooks** are secrets you are need to protect.
 Same as **IP addresses** to your instances.
 That is why, in this project we are using environment variables and memstash (or another feature store application) to store items that could be exploited.
+Also, **database connection** information is also a credential to protect.

 ---